markhowellsmead/permanenttourist-gallery/README.md

 The settings panel is created dynamically in JavaScript (not server-rendered in PHP).

 - A `Show captions` checkbox is inserted into the DOM by `app.js`
+- A `Month / year` select box is inserted into the DOM by `app.js`
 - A `Country / region` select box is inserted into the DOM by `app.js`
-- Changing the select value triggers a new API request and re-renders the grid
+- Changing either select triggers a new API request and re-renders the grid
+- Both selectors work in tandem and are sent as query parameters (`month_year` + `country`)
+- Month/year options are generated from image capture dates and sent as `month_year=yyyy-mm`
-- Filter options are populated from IPTC metadata:
+- Country/region options are generated from IPTC location metadata
-   - all non-UK entries contribute `country_primary_location_name`
-   - UK entries contribute regional terms from `state_province` / `sublocation`
-   - `United Kingdom` itself is intentionally hidden as a selectable option
 - Captions are hidden by default in CSS
 - Captions appear on image hover/focus with a transition
 - If `Show captions` is enabled, captions remain visible without hover